jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-23-alerting-and-monitoring.md

 - Unified dashboards aggregating multiple security and monitoring tools
 - Provides centralized visibility and faster decision-making
 - Reduces alert fatigue by consolidating events
+- a single pane of glass provides security teams with a unified view for easy access to critical information, aiding informed dedcision-making
+	- simplifies security management, offering a unified view in detecting and responding to threats
+	- security teams can monitor the environment for suspicious signs like unusual traffic or failed logins
+	- security teams can track the progress of incident response, ensuring that all required steps are taken to resolve an incident
+	- a single pane of glass can improve the efficiency of a security operation center
+	- a single pane of glass improves collaboration and communication within the security teams
+	- a single pane of glass simplifies compliance with regulatory requirements for the security team
+	- a single pane of glass can be implemented as software or hardware
+- **Defining the Requirements:** involves identifying the inforrmation, tools, and systems
+- **Identifying and Integrating Data Sources:** involves identifying the data sources that the security team needs to access
+	- APIs, Webhooks, Plugins, Connectors
+- **Customizing the Interface:** involves designing the user interface and configuring panels and views to display information and data
+- **Developing Standard Operating Procedures and Documentation:** ensures that the security teams know hoe to use the single pane of glass and understand the processes and procedures
+- **Continuously Monitoring and Maintaining the Solution:** includes regular reviewing of the data and information

 ---